Coffee isn’t just the best beverage on earth, it’s also a powerful additive into dishes and desserts. Here we showcase 9 delicious coffee desserts.

 Whether you dip your cookies in coffee or not is up to you, but this is the perfect lightweight dessert that you can feel good about eating.

-Use any recipe to whip up a butter cookie batter, which usually consists of eggs, flower, salt, baking soda, sugar and brown sugar.
+Use any recipe to whip up a butter cookie batter, which usually consists of eggs, flour, salt, baking soda, sugar and brown sugar.

 That recipe is up to you, but the items that you’re going to add are going to transform it from a dull cookie into something fantastic.